1962, Los Angeles. Harvey Richards’ station wagon with camera platform at work during an anti-HUAC demonstration.

 Vietnam War Moratorium World Wide Protest As part of world wide Vietnam war moratorium, the San Francisco Moratorium Peace March occurred on November 15, 1969.
 Large demonstrations occurred around the country and the world including 500,000 in Washington, D.C.
 The … Continue reading →

-Peace Marches, Veterans Day & Picketing Travis Air Force Base After making No Greater Cause in 1968, Harvey Richards continued to shoot motion picture footage and still photos of peace marches against the Vietnam war in San Francisco.
-Four photo galleries below present … Continue reading →
+Soldiers and Veterans March 1971 1972 Peace Marches After making No Greater Cause in 1968, Harvey Richards continued to shoot footage and still photos of 1971 1972 peace marches against war in Vietnam.
+Four photo galleries below present his photography … Continue reading →